Want to follow along with this writing? Sign up Today, it's free and easy

 got to second chapter and it was really awesome so far

-over 4 years ago Natalie Guyette said:
+almost 5 years ago Natalie Guyette said:

 I feel like maybe you need to distinguish the physical appearance of Alex and Lilith more.
 The writing covers what they look like in the beginning briefly, but it feels as if once into the reading more the two characters physical appearances mesh.
 I think this is because Ramiel seems to admire the both of them, and obviously finds them both attractive.
 I feel like this point is accented more than their differences.
 Maybe you need to further distinguish this? hopefully I'm making sense here. otherwise... this might be rubbish.